The Nest Home Report is a monthly email that summarizes your energy use, safety events, and more for the Nest products in your home.

 For Nest Protect smoke + CO alarms

-Here you’ll see a checklist of the battery status, Wi-Fi connectivity, and sensor status for all your Nest Protects.
-The status for battery and sensors is from the last day of the previous month, and a summary of the month for the connectivity information, so something may have changed since we created this email for you; maybe you put in fresh batteries, but still see a low battery level in your Home Report.
-You can always check the current status of your Nest Protect (and other Nest products) in the Nest app.
+Here you’ll find a checklist of the battery status, Wi-Fi connectivity, and sensor status for all your Nest Protects.
+The status for battery and sensors is from the last day of the previous month, and a summary of the month for the connectivity information, so something may have changed since we created this email for you.
+You can always check the current status of your Nest Protect (and other Nest products) in the Google Home app or Nest app.

 Nest Protect history

 You’ll also get a Nest Protect history section if you’ve had any smoke or carbon monoxide events, or if you’ve run a manual test, in the last month.
-Here you’ll see the time, location, and cause of everything that happened.
+Here you can check the time, location, and cause of everything that happened.

 For Nest cameras